LAWYERS CAREERS -

 The legal profession and legal industry are transforming before our eyes.
 Terms like Alt Law, New Law, Alternative Service Providers, Legal Project Management, Alternative Fee Arrangements and Electronic Discovery were barely known ten years ago.

-I hope this page will spark action for you to revitalize and transition your lawyer's career, whether in or out of the law.
+I hope this page will spark action for you to revitalize and transition your career, whether in or out of the law.

 LAWYER CAREER PLANNING TO CREATE YOUR IDEAL LAWYER'S CAREER